nsoblath/dragonfly_tutorial/tutorial_steps.md

 ## Setup

+By the end of this setup, you will have the following:

+* Three directories:
+  * `dragonfly_tutorial`: clone of the `project8/dragonfly_tutorial` repo, which will provide the source information for this tutorial
+  * `dragonfly`: clone of the `project8/dragonfly` repo, which we'll be modifying to add code that will address the laboratory setup in our scenario.
+  * `workspace`: this will represent the repo in which the configuration details for our laboratory setup live.
+* A Docker Swarm that consists of just the host machine that you're working on.
+* A Docker network that will be used to communicate between all of our services.

+0. Start in a directory that, for the purposes of these instructions, we'll call `top`.
+All of our tutorial material will go in this directory.
+On your machine it could be a dedicated directory that you create for going through this tutorial, or some other location.
-1. Clone dragonfly_tutorial
+1. Clone dragonfly_tutorial into the `top` directory
   ```
   > git clone git@github.com:project8/dragonfly_tutorial
   ```
-2. Clone dragonfly into the dragonfly_tutorial directory and choose the right branch
+2. Clone dragonfly into the `top` directory and choose the right branch
   ```
-  > cd dragonfly_tutorial
   > git clone git@github.com:project8/dragonfly
   > cd dragonfly
   > git checkout with-hbmon
   ```
-3. Create your workspace directory and copy in docker-compose files
+3. Create your `workspace` directory and two subdirectories, and copy in pre-made docker-compose and dripline config files
   ```
   > cd ..
   > mkdir workspace
+  > cp dragonfly_tutorial/docker workspace
-  > cp docker-compose-infra.yaml workspace
+  > cp dragonfly_tutorial/services workspace
-  > cp docker-compose-services-1.yaml workspace
+  > cp dragonfly_tutorial/infrastructure workspace
   ```
-4. Edit the docker-compose files to refer to the right directories
-  * Directory paths to `dragonfly_tutorial` should be to `../` instead of `./`
-5. Create the swarm on the primary node.
+4. Create the swarm on the primary node.
 For this tutorial, we'll be running on a single node, so the IP can be the localhost, `127.0.0.1`.
   ```
   > docker swarm init --advertise-addr 127.0.0.1
   ```
-6. Create an overlay network.
+5. Create an overlay network.
 This is what the services will use to communicate with each other.
 The `attachable` attribute means that other containers can be added, e.g. to do diagnostics on the fly.
 Run this on the primary node.
 For the `[name]` argument, we suggest using `mesh`, and that's what's assumed in the relevant YAML files included in this repository.
   ```
   > docker network create \
     --attachable \